 No bio has been provided at this time.

 Licentiate in Biological Sciences from the Federal University of Rio de Janeiro (UFRJ) – Institute of Biodiversity and Sustainability (NUPEM/UFRJ) (2017).
-She is currently a professional master’s student in the Environment, Society, and Development Program (ProASD/UFRJ).
+She is currently a professional master’s student in the Environment, Society, and Development program (ProASD/UFRJ).
 She conducted research in Science Education at the Laboratory of Education and Scientific Dissemination (LABEDIC) through the Institutional Teaching Initiation Scholarship Program (PIBID).
 She also has practical experience in Environmental Education, working as a gardening and horticulture teacher in early childhood and elementary schools in Brazil.

 She develops comparative research between Canada and Brazil, analyzing public policies related to school feeding programs and the integration of agroecology into the daily life of urban schools.
-Her work seeks to contribute to the promotion of sustainable eating habits, school-based food supplementation, and the creation of green schools.
-Her practice is grounded in the perspective of OtherKnowledges (CiênciasOutras), which recognizes the inseparability of humans, nature, and the cosmos, proposing decolonial paths of (re)existence and the production of knowledges rooted in the ancestral relationship with the Earth.
+Her work seeks to contribute to the promotion of sustainable eating habits, school-based food supplementation and the creation of green schools.
+Her practice is grounded in the perspective of OtherKnowledges (CiênciasOutras), which recognizes the inseparability of humans, nature and the cosmos, proposing decolonial paths of (re)existence and the production of knowledges rooted in the ancestral relationship with the Earth.